LiquidEngine/Docs/docs/scripting/entity/collidable.md

 }
 ```

-If no collidable does not have collision, the returned value is `nil`.
+If collidable does not have collision, the returned value is `nil`.

 ---

 ### `setDefaultMaterial(): void` {#method-setDefaultMaterial}